Consensys/doc.goquorum/docs/tutorials/private-network/create-ibft-network.md

 ### 1. Create directories

-Create directories for your private network and five nodes.
+Create directories for your private network and five nodes:

 ```bash
 IBFT-Network/